pedrotski/CS-GO-Zombie-Escape-Public/README.md

+# THIS REPO IS NOW OUT OF DATE, READ BELOW!

+Start a ZE server with 1-click: https://www.gamehostbros.com/ Get your own version: https://github.com/Game-Host-Bros/mod-zombie-escape

+I have since moved to a repo without Sourcemod or Metamod added.
+This is because we maintain it for our hosting company Game Host Bros.
+We have it included on our panel so you can deploy it quickly.

+Alternatively, if you would prefer to use your own server you can simply visit the github I have shared above and thats the exact updated version that we use on our 1-click installer.
+If you get stuck or have questions then make sure you come and join us on Discord.
+We are more than happy to help you out - https://www.gamehostbros.com/

 # CSGO Zombie Escape Mod Server (Ready To Use)
 A ready to go Zombie Escape Server base install you can copy to your Linux or Windows CS GO server.